Choose A Category

 Make Sure Your Site is Mobile Friendly!!

 This heading has two exclamation points for a reason.
-It’s 2022 and we can’t believe we still need to tell people this.
+We can’t believe we still need to tell people this in this day and age.
 Most people are searching on mobile devices a good percentage of the time.
 If your website can not easily be viewed on a mobile phone or tablet because the text is too small or doesn’t line up, or images or other elements don’t load, you best believe your potential customer is going to bounce.

 Be on top of things by starting with a responsive web design in the first place.
 A responsive web design is intended to have the website and all it’s elements, whether it be text, images, or interactive elements, adapt (or respond) to whatever size screen it is being viewed on.